Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Warning

-For the admins the most important osc subcommands are:
+For admins the most important osc subcommands are:

 • meta - to create or update projects or package data